Uqba ibn Abi Mu'ayt

 Uqba ibn Abi Mu'ayt (عقبة بن أبي معيط) (died 624) was one of the principal adversaries of Islam.
 He was a Quraysh leader and a member of the Banu 'Abdu Shams clan of Quraish tribe.

 Family

 Family lineage

+He was 'Uqba, son of Abi Mu'ayt, son of Abi 'Amru, son of Umayya ibn Abd Shams, son of Abd Shams, son of Abd Manaf, son of Qusayy, son of Kilab, son of Murrah, son of Ka'b, son of Lu'ayy, son of Ghalib, son of Fihr, son of Malik, son of Al-Nadr, son of Kinanah, son of Khuzaymah, son of Mudrikah, son of Ilyas, son of Mudar, son of Nizar, son of Ma'ad ibn Adnan, son of Adnan.

 ‘Uqbah was the son of Abu Mu‘ayṭ ibn Abu ‘Amr ibn Umayyah ibn ‘Abd Shams and of Shayma bint Abd-al-Uzza from the Banu Amir.
 Abu Mu'ayt's mother was Kabsha bint Abd al-Manat from Banu Amir.
 Uqbah's aunt, Safiyya bint Abi ‘Amr, married Abu Sufyan.

 Family marriage

-He married Arwa bint Kurayz, a member of the Abdshams clan and the widow of ‘Affān ibn Abu al-‘Āṣ, making Uqba the stepfather of the future Caliph Uthman, Abd-Allah and Amina.
+He married Arwa bint Kurayz, a member of the Banu Abd-Shams and the widow of ‘Affān ibn Abu al-‘Āṣ, making Uqba the stepfather of the future Caliph Uthman and Amina.
 Uqba and Arwa had six children: Walid, Umara, Khalid, Umm Kulthum, Umm Hakim and Hind.